DrCookiek/Node-JS-Project/README.md

 ## Description

-In one sentence - this is a cards management server.
-In this server you can create users of different types (regular user, business user and admin user) and manage cards.
+This is a server built with node.js. for managing business cards.
+It includes various user and card management features like logging in and registering users.

 ## Install